runemadsen/printingcode.runemadsen.com/index.md

 ### Assignment for next week

-* For next week write a Processing sketch that generates a pattern.
-The pattern should be a design proposal for the company [Oculus VR](http://www.oculusvr.com), and should be designed to be used for their wrapping paper.
-So you need to research the company, look at their identity, and come up with a design that reflects this.
-It doesn't matter whether the pattern is periodic or aperiodic, but what does matter is that it's dynamic.
-This means that I should be able to change global variables and see the pattern change the next time I run the sketch.
-Bring to class a printed poster of your pattern, and we'll discuss the proposals.

-* Pick a real-world design problem that you will tackle for your final.
-This can be a full event poster, an album cover, a logo re-design, a full company identity or a book cover.
+From now on and until the end of the semester, we will be working on final projects.
+For next week, pick a real-world design problem that you will tackle for your final.
+This can be an event poster, an album cover, a logo re-design, a full company identity, a book cover, or something else completely.
 It's all up to you, and there are no constraints.
-Write a short blog post about your project, and come prepared to talk about it in class.
-Remember, you cannot change your final project once the blog post is written.
+Make a short presentation about your final project that speaks to:

+* What is the content you're designing? (e.g. "I'm redesigning the logo for Bronx Zoo")
+* What is the intended form of your project? (e.g. "It will be a generative logo that can fit each animal")
+* What are your constraints? (e.g. "I will only use animal colors")

+The presentation can only have 3 slides, with answers to these questions.
+You do not need to actually code or design anything.
+Remember, you cannot change your final project once you've given this presentation.

-Week 10: Transformation
+Week 11: Transformation
 ----------------------

 What happens to graphic files when we start to manipulate the pixels in code?
 Can we still preserve meaning while creating beauty with algorithms?
 This week we'll look at different techniques for manipulating pixel arrays.
 We will look at examples of transformation in graphic design even before the computer, compare these to recent examples of transformation in graphic design products, and go through photo filter algorithms in Processing.